MamounH/uniapp/README.md

 ## Docker

-Docker was used for the MySql Databaes, Thus providing a clean separation of concerns, CI/CD Friendly.
+Docker was used for the MySql Database, Thus providing a clean separation of concerns.
+Also its CI/CD Friendly.

 ![](Screenshots/docker.png)